-Regarding business reinsured on normal basis calculations are performed using the calculation program Sec-Profit-Plus (SePP 2.0).
-It consists of a calculator for the deterministic part of the liabilities and a simulator to take into account the future discretionary benefits of the ceding company.
+Regarding business reinsured on normal basis calculations are performed using the calculation program Sec-Profit-Plus.
+The calculation program Sec-ProfitPlus is separated into two parts, the deterministic part to deal with the guaranteed cash flows and the stochastic part to simulate the future discretionary benefits of the ceding company.
 Business reinsured on normal basis may include the payment of bonuses as declared by the ceding company.
 As the amount of these payments is not at the discretion of GRAWE RE, they do not form part of the future discretionary benefit (FDB) of GRAWE RE itself but are added to the deterministic part.
-The deterministic calculation is based on the book value cash flows, it places the parameters of 2nd order over them and discounts the cash flows weighted in this way to the balance sheet reference date.
-The calculation rules of the 2nd order are obtained with statistical methods.
-In the description of the degree of uncertainty, a differentiation is to be made between the two components in deterministic and simulated form:
+The deterministic calculation is based on the book value of cash flows, it applies the parameter of second order and discounts the weighted cash flows to the balance sheet reference date.
+The calculation bases of second order are obtained with statistical methods.
+In the description of the degree of uncertainty, a differentiation is to be made between the two components in deterministic and simulated form.

-The Best Estimate is calculated from the following three main parameters:
+In the deterministic part the Best Estimate is calculated from the following three main parameters: